The man behind Wildertools

 Wally’s friendship and guidance have been invaluable to me.
 He introduced me to bladesmithing and opened me up to the industry.
 Without his knowledge and generosity, I would still be making knife-shaped-objects as a hobby.
 He single-handedly made it possible for me to do this for a living.
 An ABS Master Smith, Wally has inspired me to follow his lead.
 I currently hold the ABS ranking of Apprentice.
 Thank you my friend.

 Bow has been my wilderness skills mentor since 2006.
 I was just a wandering “bushbum” before I met him.
 Under his tutelage, the wilderness has new meaning to me.
-He continues to point me where to look for the answers that the bush has to offer.
-He is a true friend and guide.
+He showed me how to look for the answers that the bush has to offer and for that gift I will always be thankful.

 Other Inspirational People